Skvortzovia

 Skvortzovia is a fungal genus of unknown placement in the class Agaricomycetes.
 It is a monotypic genus, containing the single species Skvortzovia furfurella, found in the United States.
 This crust fungus was originally described by Italian mycologist Giacomo Bresadola in 1925 as Odontia furfurella.
-Vera Lúcia Bononi and Kurt Egon Hjorstam circumscribed Skvortzovia in Mycotaxon vol.28 on page 12 in 1987 to contain the species.
+Vera Lúcia Bononi and Kurt Hjortstam circumscribed Skvortzovia in Mycotaxon vol.28 on page 12 in 1987 to contain the species.

 The genus name honours botanist Boris Skvortzov (1896–1980), who was a Polish-Russian-Brazilian botanist (Algology and Mycology) and collected crust fungi extensively in Brazil.